IST-DASLab/gptq/README.md

 ## New Features

-Together with the camera ready version of the paper, we have added several updates to this repository:
+Together with the camera ready version of the paper we have added several updates to this repository:

 * Slightly adjusted preprocessing of C4 and PTB for more realistic evaluations (used in our updated results); can be activated via the flag `--new-eval`.
 * Optimized 3bit kernels, which are considerably faster especially on the A100, e.g. 1.9x -> 3.25x generation speedup for OPT-175B; can be activated via `--faster-kernel`.